Lab1 - Introduction to FastAPI & Development Setup

 - Create a dictionary named

-for storing recipes. - Create another dictionary named
+recipes_dbfor storing recipes. - Create another dictionary named

-for storing movies. - Ensure that each entry is indexed by a unique identifier.
+movies_dbfor storing movies. - Ensure that each entry is indexed by a unique identifier.

 - Create a dictionary named